What is Asbestos?

 Asbestos represents a group of naturally occurring, fibrous minerals that were used in the past to add strength and longevity to building and insulating materials and provide soundproofing and fire resistance.

 Asbestos was used in over 3000 different building materials.
-Since 1990, however, use of asbestos has been phased out across Canada based on the negative health impacts caused by inhaling asbestos fibres.
+Since 1990, however, use of asbestos has been phased out across Canada based on the negative health impact caused by inhaling asbestos fibres.
 For information about asbestos and safe practices refer to WorksafeBC.

 The Thompson-Nicola Regional District follows specific safety protocols for managing known asbestos-containing materials at our landfill sites.
 Asbestos waste is a hazardous material and must never be included in your household garbage.